This film was preceded in 2000 by hype: it was a smart sci-fi horror film that would revolutionize a stale etc.

 It’s about a psychologist (Jennifer Lopez) who performs virtual-reality based therapy on coma patients, entering their minds and speaking to them inside Plato’s cave.
 After a serial killer (Vincent D’Onofrio) lapses into a coma while in police custody, she jacks into his mind to learn the location of his latest victim.

 It’s indeed a “did I watch this?” kind of film.
-The story blurs messily into other “smart” serial killer movies like Silence of the Lambs, The Bone Collector, and Se7en.
+The story blurs into other “smart” serial killer movies like Silence of the Lambs, The Bone Collector, and Se7en.
 Even the title seems designed to be forgotten.
 The surrealist moments are great but the real-world scenes are thuddingly generic: how many shots of grizzled detectives standing and shaking their heads around crime scenes do we need?

 Ignore the cop show crap and you have an oblique, arty film set in the disturbed (and disturbing) psyche of a sociopath.
 D’Onofrio’s mental landscape is basically a Saatchi exhibit on a bad batch of PCP, and J-Lo sees creepy dolls, mutilated animals, bondage equipment, and so on in her quest to finally understand why Private Pyle stole that jelly donut.

 Some sequences are almost brilliant enough to redeem the film.
 When Lopez enters the throne room and encounters the King (and a driving, one-note stab of brass ratchets up the tension)…well, I was hooked.
-It was beautiful and it was frightening.
+It was beautiful and frightening.
 It would have been even better if something had happened, but Lopez leaves the dream without payoff.

 A recurrent problem with The Cell is that it doesn’t know what to do with its visuals.
 They’re strangely unmotivated, just hanging in the air without connection to the story.
 The surrealist stage dressing produces horror and awe, but it doesn’t build, it only exists.
 Much of the film’s imagery cannot be explained except as a show-offy director demonstrating knowledge of Very Important contemporary artists such as Damien Hirst, Tracey Ermin, and Sarah Lucas.
 Remember those three women, staring open-mouthed at heaven?
 Does this relate to the story or characters in some way?
-Nope!
-It’s an Odd Nerdrum painting.
+Nope, it’s an Odd Nerdrum painting.
 Name-dropping done on a 33 million dollar budget.

 It’s frustrating to watch genuinely inspired scenes (suspended in a glass cube floating in space, Lopez pushes her way out of the top…and discovers it’s actually the bottom!) squandered amid “quotations” and “references” to whatever the YBAs and the New Contemporaries were doing that year.
 Who cares?
 I don’t like that stuff to begin with, and why not make your own art instead of regurgitating someone else’s?